Explore UCD

 1. Teaching Excellence Awards recognise individual faculty and staff in teaching roles for sustained commitment to teaching excellence and student learning.

-2. Awards for Exceptional Contribution to Learning recognise individual UCD employees who are engaged directly in teaching and or facilitating student learning.
+2. Awards for Exceptional Contribution to Learning recognise individual UCD employees, engaged directly in teaching and or facilitating student learning, for their exceptional contribution to the enhancement of the learner experience.
 Examples of employees that this award may apply to include tutors, teaching assistants and laboratory demonstrators, occasional lecturers, fieldwork instructors, teaching fellows, clinical tutors, language assistants/instructors, researchers, career & skills consultants, educational technologists, librarians, technical officers and entrepreneurial specialists.
 This is not an exhaustive list.
 UCD faculty are not eligible to apply for this award.

-Both schemes will be tiered with awards at college and university level.
+Both schemes are tiered with awards at College and University level.
 College level awards will be valued at €500 and will be paid to the recipients' school/unit to be spent by the awardees on career development or teaching enhancement activity.
 University level awards will be valued at €1,500, and will be paid to the recipients' school/unit to be spent by the awardees on career development or teaching enhancement activity.
 University awardees will also receive an engraved piece of glassware.
-Up to twelve university level awards in total will be made between the two schemes at the discretion of the adjudication panel.
-Awardees will be celebrated both within their colleges and at a university celebration event.
+Up to twelve University level awards in total will be made between the two schemes at the discretion of the adjudication panel.
+Awardees will be celebrated both within their colleges and at a University celebration event.
 Applications from staff outside college structures will be managed by a special adjudication panel.

 Eligibility